WeiyuCheng/WeiyuCheng.github.io/index.md

 ## Biography
 I am currently an AI researcher at [Minimax](https://www.minimaxi.com/en).
 Before joining Minimax, I worked at Meituan for one year.
-Before that, I completed my Bachelor's degree in 2016 and earned my Doctoral degree in 2021 from the Department of Computer Science and Engineering at Shanghai Jiao Tong University.
+Before that, I completed my Bachelor's degree in 2016 and earned my Doctoral degree in 2021 at Shanghai Jiao Tong University.

 My research interests encompass Large Language Models, Deep Learning and Recommender Systems.